 Weight conversion and quantization

-• Converting model weights into portable formats like ONNX, making them more efficient across different hardware environments.
+• Converting model weights into portable formats such as ONNX and optimized inference runtimes, making them more efficient across different hardware environments.

 • Applying quantization techniques to reduce the precision of numerical values, significantly improving inference speed while keeping accuracy loss to a minimum.